There are very few good choices when it comes to online courses for learning Russian.

 3. Writing Lessons show you how to read and write Cyrillic.

-4. The Survival Kit contains core lessons on vital topics in Japanese (a good place to start actually).
+4. The Survival Kit contains core lessons on vital topics in Russian (a good place to start actually).

 5. And the Flashcards are, well…. flashcards.